manfredcalvo/n8n-nodes-ai-agent-mlflow/README.md

 **Solution:**
 - Verify you have selected a valid Databricks credential in the node configuration
 - Test your credential by clicking "Test" in the credential setup
-- Ensure `MLFLOW_EXPERIMENT_ID` environment variable is set correctly
-- Check that the experiment ID exists in your Databricks workspace
+- Ensure you have selected or created an experiment in the node configuration
 - Review n8n logs for any MLflow connection errors

 #### 4. "400 status code (no body)" from OpenAI/Databricks